alphagov/govuk_template_jar/README.md

 </settings>
 ```

+4. Set a version for the release in the `pom.xml`.
-3. Run `mvn clean deploy`.
+5. Run `mvn clean deploy`.
 This uploads the most recent assets as a JAR to github.

 ## How to use

-Add the following to your pom.xml:
+For Maven, add the following to your `pom.xml`:

 ```xml
 <repositories>